Industrial Design Engineering (IDE)

 Product life cycle from design through manufacturing and distribution.
 Portfolio-based course that includes fabrication of a viable product and incorporates every stage of project management including research, graphic presentation, parts sourcing, material choices and fabrication of prototype.

 IDE 270 Manufacturing Processes and Materials

-Relationships between common manufacturing processes and associated materials including advantages, limitations, and their impact on the design process.
+Overview of common manufacturing processes and associated materials and their impact on the design process.
+Covers sourcing, costing, bills of materials, project documentation and presentation.
 Reverse engineering and computer aided design (CAD) model construction assists with understanding common design approaches and real-world manufacturing problems and solutions.